Gorkov algebraic diagrammatic construction for infinite nuclear matter: Formalism

 Relations~\eqref{eq:SE_to_Dys_limit} follow straightforwardly from inserting the limit~\eqref{eq:g_to_Dys_limit} for the propagator into the full Gorkov equation~$\eqref{eq:GorkovEq}$ and comparing to the standard Dyson equation of the particle-number-conserving framework.
 Moreover, Eqs.~\eqref{eq:SE_to_Dys_limit} also hold separately at each order of the ADC($n$).
 This property can be exploited to devise many-body truncations in a hybrid Gorkov-Dyson framework.

+\CB{ It should be stressed that both the Dyson and Gorkov formulations of SCGF are implemented as expansions in the full Fock space.
+As a consequence, the particle number can be broken by any given many-body truncation and both approaches restore particle number only in the limit of an \emph{exact resummation} of the Feynman series.
+This is signaled by the fact that the particle-number expectation value, $\expval{A} = \sum_{\alpha} \rho_{\alpha\alpha}$, computed on the dressed propagator might differ from the exact number of particles $A$, even if this is a slight deviation in the Dyson case.
+While there exist classes of approximations that guarantee that conservation laws are rigorously satisfied by the solution of the Dyson equations (see e.g.~\cite{Baym1,Baym2,Reining_Propagators,Soma2011}), they require achieving perfect self-consistency~\cite{VanNeck2001Dys2ndSC,Peirs2002Dys2ndSC}.
+This is impractical beyond the trivial first order.
+Thus, all commonly used Green's function approaches imply a violation of particle number to some extent.

-It should be stressed that both the Dyson and Gorkov formulations of SCGF are implemented as expansions in the full Fock space, where particle number can be broken by any given many-body truncation.
-Both approaches restore particle number in the limit of an exact resummation of the Feynman series.
-The difference between the two approaches lies in the choice of the starting point for the perturbative expansion.
-Dyson-SCGF is restricted to a particle number conserving reference state and likewise it neglects any anomalous component of the self-consistent propagator (which would vanish anyway for an exact solution).
-The result is a many-body expansion only in terms of conserving propagators.
-On the other hand, Gorkov-SCGF allows for particle number breaking already in the reference state, $\mathbf{g}_{\alpha\beta}^{(0)}(\omega)$, which provides greater freedom to chose the starting point of the perturbative expansion.
+The Dyson and Gorkov approaches differ in the choice of the starting point for the perturbative expansion.
+Dyson-SCGF is restricted to a particle-number-conserving reference state and is characterized by a many-body expansion only in terms of conserving propagators.
+As a consequence, it neglects any anomalous component of the self-consistent propagator and of its self-energy (anomalous components would vanish anyway for an exact solution).
+Conversely, Gorkov-SCGF allows for particle number breaking already in the reference state, $\mathbf{g}_{\alpha\beta}^{(0)}(\omega)$, which provides greater freedom to choose the starting point of the perturbative expansion.
 For our purposes, the Gorkov framework allows encoding pairing correlations already at zeroth order of the Feynman expansion, while these could not be handled by a conserving reference state.
-The challenges of the Gorkov approach also stem from the choice of imposing symmetry breaking from the start: Intermediate many-body truncations can violate particle number conservation more extensively than for the Dyson formulation, requiring an adjustment of the average particle number through the chemical potentials in the Hamiltonian~\eqref{eq:Odef}.
-Moreover, the Feynman diagrammatic expansion is more complex and more costly to implement due to the presence of anomalous terms~\cite{Barbieri2022Gorkov}.
+On the other hand, the Gorkov approach entails a more complex and more computationally costly diagrammatic expansion due to the presence of anomalous terms~\cite{Barbieri2022Gorkov}.
+Moreover, imposing symmetry breaking from the start implies more extensive violations of particle number conservation, compared to the corresponding Dyson formulation.
+Hence, the Gorkov approach requires additional iterations to adjust the average particle number by varying the chemical potentials in the grand-canonical Hamiltonian~\eqref{eq:Odef}~\cite{Soma2014Numerical}. }